Why are PWAs the future of web apps?

 10) Linkability – you can easily share it via the URL.

-According to the points mentioned above, and some that you can read in our previous articles, we can say that PWAs are not just a future of web apps.
+According to the points mentioned above, and some that you can read in our previous articles, we can say that PWAs are not just the future of web apps.
 PWAs will be the future of the whole mobile app development industry.
 It can be assumed, that due to the increasing user’s needs and requirements, fast, multi-platformed and responsive apps will be the best solutions for SME and startups to cover more people.

 But whether all the apps should be transformed to PWAs just right now☝?
 Sure, they shouldn’t.
 If you choose what app to create for your business, it depends on your purposes.
 If you want to attract more users from different countries, who use gadgets and OS preferences, PWA will be a better solution for you.